Login

 This simple stone pointed arch is the sole remnant recovered from the tower of the demolished St Mary's Collegiate Church which stood nearby.

 It dates from about 1453.
-It was removed in 1850 when Dumbarton Central Station was built and erected in College Street, and then moved again to its present site next to the Municipal Buildings in 1907.
+It was removed in 1850 when Dumbarton Central Station was built and erected in Church Street, and then moved again to its present site next to the Municipal Buildings in 1907.
 During this period it served first as a gateway to the Old Burgh Academy and then to St Augustine's.

 Quite a varied life for a simple stone arch!